 Davin’s debut solo recording, “The Infinite Fabric of Dreams” has been praised as “some of the finest interpretations I’ve heard...achingly beautiful...a thoughtful, perceptive interpretation, filled with details often missed” (American Record Guide) and "a first-rate disc...Davin knows the pieces deeply and delivers virtuosic and exciting performances...state of the art" (Soundboard Magazine).
-As a catalyst for the creation and performance of contemporary music, he has performed with Contemporaneous, Talea Ensemble, Present Music, Axiom, New Juilliard Ensemble, Nu Deco Ensemble, ensemblenewSRQ, and Mimesis Ensemble.
-Davin was the founder of The Millennial Music Festival, which promoted new commissions and intriguing programs featuring some of New York City’s most sought-after musicians, and currently runs the Century Guitar Project, a new initiative that seeks to commission 100 new works for guitar.
+An active player in the American contemporary music scene, he has performed with Talea Ensemble, Contemporaneous, Present Music, Axiom, New Juilliard Ensemble, Nu Deco Ensemble, ensemblenewSRQ, and Mimesis Ensemble.
+Davin has premiered dozens of new works, and currently runs the Century Guitar Project, a new initiative that seeks to commission 100 new works for guitar.

 Colin Davin holds a Master of Music from The Juilliard School, where he studied with Sharon Isbin; a Bachelor of Music from the University of Southern California with William Kanengiser; and preparatory studies at the Cleveland Institute of Music with Jason Vieaux.
 He holds numerous prizes in international competitions, including the Guitar Foundation of American International Concert Artist Competition.
 He currently serves on the faculties of the Cleveland Institute of Music and the Baldwin Wallace University Conservatory of Music.

 Photo: Kristina Jacinth